 Former Attorney General Eric Schneiderman, a Democrat, first raised the alarm about the double jeopardy loophole last year.

 Manafort is awaiting trial on a New York state mortgage fraud charge that closely mirrors part of his federal case.

-Manafort is serving a 7½-year sentence in a Pennsylvania lock-up, and has pleaded not guilty to state charges.
+Manafort is serving a 7½-year sentence in a Pennsylvania lock-up and has pleaded not guilty to state charges.
 Manhattan District Attorney Cy Vance Jr., who announced the charges against Manafort in March, declined comment Wednesday.

 Columbia Law School professor Daniel Richman said it's "far from clear" how exactly New York's new law would impact Manafort's case.

 "The hypothetical is that the president did pardon Manafort, and New York went forward on a charge or set of charges that until now were covered by New York's expansive statute," Richman said.
-"Then Manafort would move for protection under New York's law, and the prosecution would respond that this protection is no longer available to him."

 What happens next would play out in state court, according to Richman, without oversight from federal courts.